Mt. Elden Crags Rock Climbing

 "Mt.
 Elden dominates many of the views from town, and as such the daydreams of many local climbers.
 Home to well established oldschool areas such as West Elden and Secret Canyon, it has in the last decade also brought to town a very unique style of sport climbing.
 The newer crags like Solitude Canyon, Red Dragon, and the One Wall boast some truly excellent pitches on priceless formations where a climber can expect to find every sort of hold imaginable.

-JJ Schlick on the classic move to the "Black Diamond" hold during an early send of Solitaire, before the bolt changes.
+JJ Schlick on an early send of Solitaire.
 2009

 Wade Forrest photo